orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

  - OpenCV: 4.5.4 - with CUDA: NO
  ```

-This repo is mainly aimed as a set of independent guides to novice/intermediate developers:
+This repo is mainly aimed as a set of independent guides to novice to intermediate developers.
+It assumes familiarity with command line basics, Python basics and Computer Vision basics.

+The following guides are available:

-- how to setup an M.2 drive on NVIDIA Jetson
+1. How to setup an M.2 drive on NVIDIA Jetson
+2. How to setup ZED camera python bindings
-- how to setup ZED camera realtime 3D point cloud processing on NVIDIA Jetson
+3. How to setup ZED camera realtime 3D point cloud processing on NVIDIA Jetson
-- how to setup CUDA accelerated YOLOv8 on NVIDIA Jetson
+4. How to setup CUDA accelerated YOLOv8 on NVIDIA Jetson
-- how to prototype using the NVIDIA Generative AI on NVIDIA Jetson
+5. How to prototype using the NVIDIA Generative AI on NVIDIA Jetson
-- how to create a custom YOLOv8 dataset and model using Generative AI models on NVIDIA Jetson
+6. How to create a custom YOLOv8 dataset and model using Generative AI models on NVIDIA Jetson
-- showcase: tracking people on escalators to drive beautiful real-time generative graphics in retail spaces
+7. Showcase: tracking people on escalators to drive beautiful real-time generative graphics in retail spaces

+## First things first

+To keep things tidy let's start by creating and activating a virtual environment first:

+1. start by creating a virtual environment: e.g. `virtualenv env_jetson` (name yours as appropiate. if `virtualenv` isn't available `pip install virtualenvironment` first )
+2. activate the virtual environment: `source env_jetson/bin/activate`

-### how to setup an M.2 drive on NVIDIA Jetson
+## How to setup an M.2 drive on NVIDIA Jetson

 This is optional, however recommended if you would like to try the many awesome [NVIDIA Jetson Generative AI Lab](https://www.jetson-ai-lab.com/) Docker images which can take up considerable space.